 Implementing SAP Ariba Sourcing follows the SAP Ariba on-demand deployment methodology, a methodology based on the SAP Activate methodology.

-This blog will provide an overview of the implementation methodology, calling out the different roles played by the SAP Ariba team and the customer team throughout the process.
+This blog post will provide an overview of the implementation methodology, calling out the different roles played by the SAP Ariba team and the customer team throughout the process.

 The SAP Activate Methodology